 Since its initial surfacing in the 1980s, postnatal depression, more commonly referred to as postpartum depression, has become more widely known among expectant and new mothers along with the medical community.
 Today, the exact rate of postpartum depression is not known for certain, but an approximate 70-80% of women experience some degree of depression after giving birth.
-A recent study suggests that may develop depression within one year of giving birth, and the occurrence rates may be higher for those who have had a stillbirth or a miscarriage.
+A recent study suggests that one in seven women may develop depression within one year of giving birth, and the occurrence rates may be higher for those who have had a stillbirth or a miscarriage.

 Postnatal mental illness is a prevalent condition, but it is not always discussed openly and honestly among new parents, their doctors, or their friends and family.
 Some feel a certain level of shame for being less than joyful after creating human life, but the reality is there are several uncontrollable reasons why postnatal depression occurs.
 Expectant mothers, current mothers, as well as fathers and the medical community need to have a greater understanding of the conditions relating to postnatal mental health, as well as what can be done to offer the best, most timely support when it is needed.